 The Training Center is located downtown at 900 Riverhill Circle.
 A captain, sergeant, corporal and two master police officers make up the full-

 The Training Division also sponsors the Citizens Police Academy twice a year.
 Those who participate in the academy have a better idea of what it is like to be a Columbia Police Officer.
-To learn more about the Citizens Police Academy call the Training Unit at (803) 545-
+To learn more about the Citizens Police Academy contact the Telephone Response Unit at 803-545-3500.

 Our Mission Statement

 The Training and Career Development Division is committed to setting the standard in law enforcement training.
 We are enthusiastic in our quest to bring our officers and civilian employees the best and latest in police training to help them reach their professional goals and ensure public safety.
 We ensure that training opportunities are provided on a continual basis during varied times/shifts and on weekends.
 We do not think less of ourselves, we simply think of ourselves less.
 The officers and civilians who make up the Columbia Police Department are our first priority.
 We measure our success based on the results of the training on the personnel we serve, their satisfaction, and their success, and their ability to serve the public .